haiman4real/auto_wims/README.md

 - Improved dashboard and job visibility tools
 - Updated server deployment paths and infrastructure alignment

-AutoWIMS2 is built to be scalable, secure, and user-friendly, making it suitable for businesses of all sizes.
+AutoWIMS is built to be scalable, secure, and user-friendly, making it suitable for businesses of all sizes.

 ## Getting Started